ibm-cloud-docs/instructlab/getting-started.md

     ```
     {: screen}

-### Give each user the `Writer` access role for the COS service
-{: #storage-auth-cli-service}
-{: cli}

-Assign the `Writer` permission for each user who plans to use the service.
-Include the same Cloud Object Storage service instance ID you used when you assigned the `Writer` permission for Instruct Lab.
+1. If necessary, give the `Writer` permission to the logged-in user.
+Include the Cloud Object Storage service instance ID from the previous step.

     ```sh
     ibmcloud iam user-policy-create <user> --roles Writer --service-instance <cloud-object-storage-instance-id>